locie/PorousFlow/README.md

 To (locally) reproduce this project, do the following:

-0. Download this code base.
+1. Download this code base.
 Notice that raw data are typically not included in the git-history and may need to be downloaded independently.
-1. Open a Julia console and do:
+2. Open a Julia console in the project folder and do:
    ```
    julia> using Pkg
+   julia> Pkg.activate(".")
-   julia> Pkg.activate("path/to/this/project")
+   julia> Pkg.develop("src/Scibelt")
    julia> Pkg.instantiate()
    ```